40 Of The Best Breakfast Cafes On The Gold Coast In 2025

 Located on the ever-bustling James Street, Social Brew pumps out top-notch coffee and banging breakfasts seven days a week to their loyal locals.

-The fit-out will draw you in—hanging greenery and twinkling lights tumble from above—and the extensive breakfast and lunch options will keep you coming back for more.
-There's a reason you'll be hard pressed to get a seat here any weekend day.
+The fit-out will draw you in—hanging greenery and twinkling lights tumble from above—and the extensive breakfast and lunch options always keep me coming back for more.
+There's a reason this place hits even on weekdays.

 Commune